xtendui/xtendui/src/gatsby/markdown/components/addons/scroll/stickyflow.md

 Pratically it's a solution that **scrolls sticky content** when it **overflow the window**, following scroll direction.

+Remember to use `.items-stretch` on on the container or `.sticky` doesn't work.

 <demo>
   <div class="gatsby_demo_item xt-toggle" data-iframe="iframe/components/addons/animation/stickyflow">
   </div>